South Beach in Miami Beach in Miami-Dade County, Florida — The American South (South Atlantic)

 Topics.
 This memorial is listed in these topic lists: Government & Politics • Patriots & Patriotism • Wars, Non-US.
 A significant historical date for this entry is May 19, 1986.

 Location.
-25° 47.802′ N, 80° 7.763′ W. Marker is in Miami Beach, Florida, in Miami-Dade County.
-Memorial is on 21st Street west of Collins Avenue, on the right when traveling west.
+25° 47.802′ N, 80° 7.763′ W. Memorial is in Miami Beach, Florida, in Miami-Dade County.
+It is in South Beach.
+It is on 21st Street west of Collins Avenue, on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Miami Beach FL 33139, United States of America.
+Memorial is in this post office area: Miami Beach FL 33139, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Carlos J. Finlay (within shouting distance of this marker); Simón Bolívar (within shouting distance of this marker); Melvin J. Richard (about 300 feet away, measured in a direct line); Jackie Gleason (approx. 0.3 miles away); Miami Beach Municipal Auditorium (approx. 0.3 miles away); Lincoln Road Mall (approx. half a mile away); First Church on Miami Beach (approx. half a mile away); Egyptian Filling Station (approx. ¾ mile away).
+At least 8 other markers are within walking distance of this marker: Carlos J. Finlay (within shouting distance of this marker); Simón Bolívar (within shouting distance of this marker); Melvin J. Richard (about 300 feet away, measured in a direct line); Desi Arnaz (1917-1986) (about 500 feet away); Jackie Gleason (approx. 0.3 miles away); Miami Beach Municipal Auditorium (approx. 0.3 miles away); Lincoln Road Mall (approx. half a mile away); First Church on Miami Beach (approx. half a mile away).
 Touch for a list and map of all markers in Miami Beach.

 Regarding José Martí.
 A translation to English of the Martí quote could be, "The beaches of exile are only beautiful when you have to tell them: Goodbye!"